amt-isaac-agbobli/amalitech-phace-one-project/README.md

 ## Conclusion

 In conclusion, the landing page website was developed using HTML and CSS and follows the mobile-first approach for responsive design.
-The website structure includes a header, hero section, features section, testimonials section, pricing section, CTA section, and footer.
+The website structure includes a header, hero section, features section, and footer.
 The mobile-first approach helps to ensure that the website is responsive and looks good on different devices.